 Me?
 Why, I’m just happy to be here, introducing new friends to this special place we call the Jocassee Gorges.

-I first found my home in the southern Blue Ridge mountains as a young adult, and they have always kept a little piece of my heart.
-When Brooks and I left the Forgotten Coast of Florida and moved to the base of the southern Blue Ridge escarpment, I felt whole again.
-I was welcomed home by rhododendron and mountain laurel, by doghobble and trillium, even by the dying hemlocks.
-My old, familiar friends.
-“You know us,” they whispered to me, “but there is so much more to learn.”
-I enrolled in a Master Naturalist program, only to have my eyes opened to how little I really know about the relationships in nature -- relationships between rocks and trees and fungus and fish and weather and mountains – and how that invisible thread links us all together.
+I first found home in the southern Blue Ridge mountains as a young adult.
+Here, at the base of the southern Blue Ridge escarpment, I feel whole.
+Here, rhododendron and mountain laurel, doghobble and trillium, and even the dying hemlocks are my old, familiar friends.
+“You know us,” they whisper, “but there is so much more to learn.”
+There is, indeed so much more to understand about the relationships in nature -- relationships between rocks and trees and fungus and fish and weather and mountains – and how that invisible thread links us all together.
+The Jocassee Gorges provides a classroom which allows for infinite lessons.

 Oh, the bio.
 Brooks, my dear husband, says it should say something about me.
-Bleh.
-Well, my life’s work has revolved around different aspects of the garden trade, which has allowed me the freedom of working outside.
-I’ve made three trips through the Master Gardener program (slow learner?), written environmental gardening columns for the past ten years, and worked in more beautiful community and private gardens than I can count.
-I am passionate about clean water, clean air, and clean food, and will expose any gardening practice which threatens the well-being of our little planet.
+For much of my life I worked as a professional gardener and wrote environmental gardening columns.
+I’ve worked in more beautiful community and private gardens than I can count.
+I am passionate about clean water, clean air, and clean food.

 Enough about me.
 You are here for the lake.
 Allow Brooks and me to share our experience on this lovely mountain lake with you and your family and friends.
 We will do our best to show you a good time, and have you leave a little piece of your heart with Lake Jocassee.